vernaillen/harmonics-website/content/en/trancedance.md

 showToc: false
 ---

-At the moment we don't have any new sessions planned.
-But from september we plan to start again with a new series of sessions.
+From september we plan to start again with a new series of sessions.
+More info will follow soon.

 Subscribe to the :MailchimpExternalLink to stay informed about upcoming sessions.